galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 We chose a subset of 9 samples, composed of 6 biological samples and 3 quality-control pooled samples (QC pools - mix of all biological samples).

-To analyze these data, we will the follow a light version of the [LC-MS workflow](http://workflow4metabolomics.org/the-lc-ms-workflow), developed by the [Wokflow4metabolomics group](http://workflow4metabolomics.org/), ({% cite Giacomoni2014 %}, {% cite Guitton2017 %}).
+To analyze these data, we will then follow a light version of the [LC-MS workflow](http://workflow4metabolomics.org/the-lc-ms-workflow), developed by the [Wokflow4metabolomics group](http://workflow4metabolomics.org/), ({% cite Giacomoni2014 %}, {% cite Guitton2017 %}).
 **TODO** Introduce with one or two sentence the workflow (explanation of the meaning of LC-MS, the big steps, etc).
 This workflow takes as input **TODO** and perform several steps: pre-processing, statistics and annotation.